| |

 medications from treated wastewater.
 Levels of some

-that these drugs enter the environment through discharges or
+meaning that these drugs enter the environment through

 To make disposing of these medications easy and